hyphaltip/CSHL_NGS/lecture/Tutorial_NGS.table.md

 [BEDTools](http://code.google.com/p/bedtools/).
 The genome annotatio in GFF is available in the folder where the genome was downloaded from [SGD](http://yeastgenome.org).

+9. Open the genome file for Saccharomces in IGV.
+Then add the GFF file as annotation track.
+Then BAM file, and VCF file in IGV to vi

 Feel free to try this also with your own favorite organism.
 Many datasets exist in the SRA from genome resequencing.
 To extend the